What is next for the Elk Trail School...

 ~Expected Future Dates~

-September 2022 – Yurts placed on property so small group Outdoor School programming can begin (working to secure full funding, currently about 45% funded)
+March 2023 – House renovations complete so small group Outdoor School programming can begin (working to secure full funding, currently about 75% funded)

 January 2024 – Major renovations begin

-April 2025 – First Outdoor School program hosted on site in newly completed renovations
+April 2025 – First multiple class Outdoor School program hosted on site in newly completed renovations